 A happy cat means a happier household!
 There’s no need for the huge expense of replacing your carpets, rugs, or furniture.
+Nor any need for a strained relationship bnetween your felines and yourselves.
 I help cats (and their humans) internationally, and I can help you.
 Contact me by phone or email to schedule a time to discuss a solution to the problem.

 Indications of the Problem

 You’ll know it when you see it—or smell it.
 Your cat is either missing the litter box or choosing your rug, sofa, bed, floor or perhaps the bathtub.
 Maybe dribbles, maybe pools of urine.
 You might have seen your cat squatting or standing, her tail quivering, back feet treading—or not.
 Is your cat urinating in inappropriate places or is he marking territory?
 Is she/he urinating or defecating in the wrong places or both?